THEOplayer/react-native-theoplayer/doc/ads.md

 </details>

 <details>
-<summary>iOS/tvOS</summary>
+<summary>iOS</summary>

-To enable Google DAI for the iOS/tvOS platforms, a dependency to the THEOplayer SDK that includes the DAI library needs to be added.
+To enable Google DAI for iOS, a dependency to the THEOplayer SDK that includes the DAI library needs to be added.
 See [Custom iOS framework](./custom-ios-framework.md) for more details.
+For tvOS this feature is currently not available yet.

 </details>